Alps series names and model numbers

 It appears that current practice abolishes model numbers and uses only part numbers, with a control number that begins with a letter instead of ends with a letter, e.g. “SKECADA010”.

-Keyboards originally shared the same series as the switches they used.
+Keyboards originally shared the same series as the switches they used, including the same part number style.
 From the mid 1980s onwards, they were split out into new series, with names in this format:

 The positions have the following interepretations: